 He acquired the end of the corridor in the holo-sight and waited.
-Even from several hundred metres away he could hear the booming reports of the Barret M82 anti-material rifles that the Poseidon callsigns were using, engaging targets as they presented themselves through the windows of the mansion.
+Even from several hundred metres away he could hear the booming reports of the Barrett M82 anti-material rifles that the Blackbeard callsigns were using, engaging targets as they presented themselves through the windows of the mansion.

 Footsteps rattled down the steps into the basement.

 "Saleem, Saleem!
 Nhen thte alhejwem!"
 We're under attack!

 Yeah, no shit Sherlock.
 This is clearly the brains of the organisation, right here.
 Harry fired as the runner rounded the corner, a short three round burst.
 And now it's all over the wall.
 What a shame.

 Vaguely, Harry reminded himself that he needed to reign in his dark side or he was going to loose himself in the battle-lust.
 But it didn't seem quite so important as it had before.
 The red mist was descending, his vision tunnelling until all he could see, all that seemed important was the view down the sights of his weapon.

 "Harry!"
 Ziva's voice, snapping him out of it.
 "What next?"

 He shook his head, clearing the last of the rage.
 "Move to the other side, opposite the window!
 McGee, help them!"
 He fired at another militant who appeared around the corner, the almost-recoilless Vector slamming all three rounds straight through the man's centre of mass.